Energize your day with this healthy matcha muffin recipe. The matcha muffins are so easy to make!

 Here’s a morning wake-up recipe guaranteed to brighten up your a.m.
-Use matcha for baking to make these deliciously energizing green tea muffins.
-Yup, that vibrant green color comes from matcha powder.
+Use matcha to make these deliciously energizing matcha muffins.

-Baking with matcha is easy, especially when you whip up this matcha muffins recipe featuring banana and maple syrup.
-Welcome to Amy’s healthy baking class!
-Now, scroll down for muffin matcha goodness.
+Baking with matcha is easy, especially when you whip up this matcha muffins recipe, featuring banana and maple syrup.
+Now, scroll down for matcha muffin goodness.

 When I originally created this recipe a few years ago, I’d just had food sensitivity testing done.
 This is also when I came up with my Almond Raspberry Banana Baked Rice recipe, which was created from a limited list of foods I could eat at the time.